How To Port TWRP For MediaTek Android Devices

 How To Flash TWRP On Your Android Device Using ADB

 Using ADB to flash TWRP on your device requires that you have an unlocked bootloader and dm-verity disabled.
 DM_verity is a security mechanism placed by Google to prevent untrusted codes from executing on a device.
 If not disabled before flashing a custom .img file on your device, it may not boot.
-To unlock your device bootloader and disable DM_verity check, follow the simple step-by-step guide below.
+To unlock your device bootloader and disable the DM_verity check, follow the simple step-by-step guide below.

 1. First off, install ADB and Fastboot drivers on your PC.